Lifeline Free iPhone Start Here

 How to find.
 Call Eldercare Locator at +1 (800) 677-1116 or dial 211 for local programs.

-Provider Likely iPhone Models Senior-Friendly Features Contact Number
+Provider Possible Device Type Senior-Friendly Features Contact Number

 For more on carrier-specific offers, see our Lifeline program free iPhone guide.